 - Two #2 Phillips Head Screw Drivers - 1.
-Remove the two Phillips Head screws, C Spring washers and axle that secure the caster to the fork.
+Remove the two Phillips Head screws, C Spring washers and axle.
 Use one screw driver to hold one screw in place and a second screw driver to loosen the other screw.
 See Figure 11-1. - 2.
-Remove the caster and spacers from the fork. - 3.
+Remove the caster and spacers. - 3.
 Install the new caster, spacers and C Spring washers onto the fork and securely tighten the two screws so there is no space between the caster, the spacers and the fork sides.
 Use one screw driver to hold one screw in place and securely tighten the other screw with the second screw driver.